 Jesus Christ is the Son of God.
 He is eternally co-equal with the Father.
-Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all people by dying on a cross.
+Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all people by dying on the cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
 He ascended to Heaven's glory and will return someday to earth to reign as King of Kings and Lord of Lords.

 THE HOLY SPIRIT

 People are made in the spiritual image of God, to be like Him in character.
 We are the supreme objects of God's creation.
 Although every person has tremendous potential for good, all of us have chosen to do wrong.
 Consequently, all of us are marred by attitudes and actions of disobedience toward God called

-"sin".
+"sin."
 Sin distorts the image of God in each person.
 These attitudes and actions separate people from God resulting in spiritual and eternal death.
 They are the sources of many problems and destruction in our lives today.

 People were created to exist forever.
 We will either exist eternally with God through forgiveness and salvation or eternally separated from God by sin.
 To be eternally in union with Him is eternal life, experienced ultimately in Heaven.
 To be eternally separated from God by sin is Hell.
-Heaven and Hell are real places of eternal existence
+Heaven and Hell are real places of existence.